DNA polymerase alpha catalytic subunit

-DNA polymerase alpha catalytic subunit is an enzyme that in humans is encoded by the POLA1 gene.
+DNA polymerase alpha catalytic subunit in humans is encoded by the POLA1 gene and is part of the enzyme DNA polymerase alpha.

 Function

 This gene encodes the p180 catalytic subunit of DNA polymerase α-primase.
 Pol α has limited processivity and lacks 3′ exonuclease activity for proofreading errors.
 Thus it is not well suited to efficiently and accurately copy long templates (unlike Pol Delta and Epsilon).
 Instead it plays a more limited role in replication.
 Pol α is responsible for the initiation of DNA replication at origins of replication (on both the leading and lagging strands) and during synthesis of Okazaki fragments on the lagging strand.
 The Pol α complex (pol α-DNA primase complex) consists of four subunits: the catalytic subunit POLA1, the regulatory subunit POLA2, and the small and the large primase subunits PRIM1 and PRIM2 respectively.
 Once primase has created the RNA primer, Pol α starts replication elongating the primer with ~20 nucleotides.